 Alright, so you know all the important stuff about this VPN service provider.
 Well, not all of it, but let’s just say that more than half of the ground has been covered with this information we just presented you.

-The final step of this registration process is the one where you have to type your Credit Card details and actually let them process the payment.
 Once you’re done with that, the website will redirect you to your account page, where you’ll be able to see the status of your service for your account (hopefully “Active”).

 Keep an eye out for emails